-When it comes to messaging, the biggest mistake companies make is to focus too much on themselves.
+When it comes to key messages, the biggest mistake companies make is to focus too much on themselves.
 On an intuitive level, it’s easy to think your messaging should answer one simple question.

 “What we do”